catalyzeio/stratum-docs/ssh-keys.md

 ### Add a Non-Shared Public Key to Your account

-Do not use shared public keys for access to your Stratum account.
-Your Stratum SSH keys should be private.
+Do not use shared public keys for access to your Catalyze account.
+Your SSH keys should be private.

 Below, I add a new SSH key that I made for a Catalyze environment